Mor Thiam: Career

+From 1990 to 1995, Thiam was part of Don Pullen & the African-Brazilian Connection, and recorded four albums as a member of Pullen's band.

 In 1999, Thiam recorded his second album Back to Africa.

 Personal life

 In 2009, Thiam made the Hajj pilgrimage to Mecca and devoted his life to the development of Darou Khafour and building the Mor Thiam Learning Center International School (MTLC).

-Thiam resides between Orlando, Florida and Dakar, Senegal, and is the father to singer Aliaune Badara Thiam, more popularly known as Akon.
+Thiam resides in Orlando, Florida, and Dakar, Senegal.
+He is the father of rapper Aliaune Badara Thiam (popularly known as Akon) and Bu Thiam.